Food banks in the Netherlands

 Receiving support from a food bank

 The food banks have specific eligibility criteria to allow them to best help those who are most in need.
-Essentially, the banks calculate your disposable income, the money that is left over after you pay your essential bills like rent and electricity, and if the value is lower than their “standard” you qualify for support.
+Essentially, the banks calculate your disposable income - the money that is left over after you pay your essential bills like rent and utilities - and if the value is lower than their “standard” you qualify for support.
 Your finances are always evaluated in a consultation with specific consent.

 The number of food packages supplicants receive is dependent on how big the household is, but a household of two people can expect around 20 to 25 products per week.
-The banks hand out packages once a week and contain food items such as bread, coffee, and fruit and vegetables, they might also contain other products such as cleaning and hygiene supplies.
-The products change every week and are meant to subsidise a households’ grocery shop, not completely replace it.
+The banks hand out packages once a week that contain food items such as bread, coffee, fruit and vegetables, and may also contain other products such as cleaning and hygiene supplies.
+The products change every week and are meant to subsidise a household’s grocery shop - not completely replace it.

 There are plenty of things you can do to support food banks.
 First and foremost, you can donate food - simply get in touch with a local food bank to donate.
 You can also shop from a number of affiliated companies and supermarkets, which often implement schemes where they match your purchases with donations, as well as donate themselves.

 Alternatively, you can donate money to food banks; you can send money directly, via a donation agreement, a method that also allows you to deduct the donation from your tax return, or even just simply play the National Postcode Lottery, which has been supporting Dutch food banks since 2013.
 If you fancy a challenge, you can also help raise money through your own means, whether that be a cake sale, a sponsored run or washing cars.
 You can find more information on how to donate via all of these methods on the Food Banks Netherlands website.

 Another way to help is by becoming a volunteer for the food banks.
 There are plenty of jobs that need doing, from food packagers to lawyers, drivers and social media experts - there are plenty of roles you can help with at your local food bank.